azizultex/Dark-Mode/readme.txt

 = 4.0.1 =
 * Fix: Fixed the classic editor dark mode
 * New: Add color palettes for Gutenberg editor
+* New: Add Dark Mode color theme to Markdown editor.

 = 4.0.0 =
 * New: Write post/ page with markdown syntax (Markdown Editor)